jtleek/datasharing/README.md

 How to share data with a statistician
 ===========
+ hello, i am just testing and then i will send the pull reuqest.

 This is a guide for anyone who needs to share data with a statistician.
 The target audiences I have in mind are: